 A fixed-term contract can last for up to 4-years, but normally it is between 6 and 24 months.
-There is no limit on the length of the first fixed-term contract, however if an individual is employed on a series of fixed-term contracts (2 or more successive contracts), which are continuous and exceed 4 years in duration, then the employee will automatically become permanent and can request confirmation of this in writing.
+There is no limit on the length of the first fixed-term contract, however if an individual is employed on a series of fixed-term contracts (2 or more successive contracts), which are continuous and exceed 4 years in duration, then the employee will automatically become permanent and the employee should be written to confirming this.